kennyphan02/Coding-Notes/CSCE311 Operating Systems/Test 1 Study Guide.md

 - Performance metric: Waiting time
 	- waiting time = turnaround time - burst time
 - First in, First out (FIFO)
-	- also known as FCFS (First come, first served)
+	- also known as FCFS (First come, first served). nonpreemptive
 	![[Pasted image 20230918134558.png]]
 		The picture above is a ganatt chart.
 The average turnaround time is the sum of the turnaround time divided by the number of processes
 	- FIFO is not that great when each process no longer runs for the same amount of time. see example below